bukalapak/drafter-go/README.md

 ### Go plugin

-To consume this library as [https://golang.org/pkg/plugin/](go plugin).
+To consume this library as [go plugin](https://golang.org/pkg/plugin/).
 You need to:

 1. Download file *.so from releases page
 2. Rename it as `drafter.so`